bbc/sqs-consumer/.github/CONTRIBUTING.md

 ## Pull Request Process

-1. Make sure you have opened an issue and it was approved by a project maintainer before working on a PR
+1. Make sure you have opened an issue and it was approved by a project maintainer before working on a PR.
+2. Run `pnpm change` and commit the generated change intent.
+Select `none` when the change must not publish a package release.
-2. Read and complete all relevant sections of the PR template
+3. Read and complete all relevant sections of the PR template.
+4. Run `pnpm check`.
-3. Wait for the PR get approved
+5. Wait for the PR to be approved.

+## Releasing

+Run the **Prepare release** workflow when the changes on `main` are ready to publish.
+The workflow consumes the committed change intents and opens a `release/vX.Y.Z` pull request containing the version and changelog updates.

+Review and merge that pull request to create the matching GitHub prerelease.
+Check the tag, changelog, and prerelease contents, then edit the release, clear **Set as a pre-release**, and update it to promote the release.
+That promotion publishes the tagged version to npm and JSR.